 MBBS, DRCOG, MRCGP

 Dr Goldstein qualified from the University of Newcastle in 2007.
 She joined the practice in 2014 as a GP registrar and now works as a salaried GP.
 She has a particular interest in women's health and care of older people.

 Dr Peachey graduated from the University of Leeds in 2009.
 She joined the practice as a GP registrar in 2014 and now works as a salaried GP.
 She has particular interest in child and Adult mental health, pain management and carers support.

 Dr Bembridge is a GP Registrar in her first year of training.
-She is supervised by Dr Jane Kirby and will be with us until summer 2017.
+She is supervised by Dr Carol Wright and will be with us until early 2018.

 Please click here to read more about Education & Training at the Surgery